-What does the acronym SCUBA stand for, that essential item of equipment – lifesaving no less – that you wear whenever you scuba dive; where did it get its name, and what does Scuba stand for?
+What does the acronym SCUBA stand for, that essential item of equipment– lifesaving no less – that you wear whenever you dive; where did it get its name, and what does scuba mean?

-You wouldn’t be the first person to enjoy scuba diving without indulging in the history of Scuba, so here’s a brief article that might help from Ocean Scuba Dive!
+You wouldn’t be the first person to enjoy scuba diving without indulging in the history of the equipment you use, so here’s a brief article that might help from Ocean Scuba Dive!

 What Does Scuba Stand For?

-SCUBA is an acronym – a word made up of letters that each mean something – and stands for the following: Self Contained Underwater Breathing Apparatus.
+SCUBA acronym – a word made up of letters that each means something – and the SCUBA acronym meaning is the following: Self Contained Underwater Breathing Apparatus.

-For the record, it is now acceptable to write the word as scuba, without capitals, so that’s how we will write it from now!
-But where did scuba come from, and how did it get its name?
+For the record, it is now acceptable to write the word without the use of capitals, so that’s how we will write it from now!
+But where did it come from, and how did it get its name?

-The apparatus we know as scuba now was originally named the ‘Aqua-Lung’, a term still used but less so these days.
+The apparatus we now know as the scuba abbreviation was originally named the ‘Aqua-Lung’, a term still used but less so these days.
 The aqua-lung was invented in 1943 by the famous diver Jacques Cousteau.

 Jacques Cousteau’s exploits became well-known via his appearances on television in later years and an associate by the name of Emile Gagnan.
 The device remains today, not far removed from its basic design then.

 It was no surprise that the military – of many countries – saw the benefits of the aqua-lung very quickly, and began working on their own versions.